TomTaruc/rubicon3.1/replit.md

 - **Output**: VNC application for GUI display in Replit environment

 ## Current Status
-✅ Application successfully imported to Replit
-✅ All dependencies resolved
-✅ Maven build successful (all 3 modules)
-✅ Workflow configured with VNC output
+✅ Application successfully enhanced with selection and transformation features ✅ All transformation workflows tested and verified
+✅ Automatic mode detection working correctly
-✅ .gitignore properly configured for Java/Maven projects ✅ Ready to use in Replit environment
+✅ Visual handles rendering properly for all shape types ✅ Click/drag separation prevents spurious shapes and preserves selection ✅ Menu bar simplified to File/Edit/Draw/Properties structure ✅ Ready to use in Replit environment